County of Provence: The county of Provence within the Kingdom of Arles

 Upon the death of Boson II of Arles, his two sons—William known as the Liberator, and Rotbold—shared the county jointly, a joint rule maintained by their descendants.
 The branch from Guilhem produced the Counts of Provence; the branch from Roubaud, from 1054 onward, produced the Counts of Forcalquier and the Marquises of Provence.

 In 972, following the kidnapping of Maïeul of Cluny, Abbot of Cluny, William I, and Roubaud, with the help of Provençal lords and the Marquis of Turin, freed Provence from the Saracens who, from their fortress of Fraxinet, had been pillaging the region.
 This military campaign, conducted without the troops of Conrad I of Burgundy, served to subdue Provence, its local aristocracy, and the urban and rural communities that had always resisted feudal transformation and comital authority.
 It enabled William to gain de facto suzerainty over Provence.
 He distributed reconquered lands to his vassals, settled disputes, and thus established Provençal feudalism.
 Named Marquis in 975, William made Arles his capital.

 As Rudolph III of Burgundy had no offspring, he named Conrad II the Salian, Holy Roman Emperor, as his heir.
 Upon Rudolph's death in 1032, the Kingdom of Burgundy—and with it the Kingdom of Arles, which included the County of Provence—was annexed to the Holy Roman Empire.
 However, the suzerainty of the Holy Roman Emperor over Provence thereafter was only nominal and theoretical.

-In 1019, Emma, Countess of Provence, married William Taillefer, Count of Toulouse, transmitting the rights of Roubaud’s lineage to the House of Toulouse.
+In 1019, Emma, Countess of Provence, married William III of Toulouse, Count of Toulouse, transmitting the rights of Roubaud's lineage to the House of Toulouse.
 The title of Marquis of Provence permanently passed to this house in 1093.
 In 1112, Douce of Provence, heir to the rights of Guilhem's line, married Raymond-Berenger III, Count of Barcelona, who became Raymond-Berenger I of Provence.
 The Houses of Toulouse and Barcelona then entered into conflict over the marquisate.
 A treaty was concluded in 1125 between Raymond-Berenger and Alphonse-Jourdain of Toulouse: according to it, the County of Provence was divided into a marquisate north of the Durance—granted to the Counts of Toulouse—and a county to the south, granted to the Counts of Barcelona.
 Meanwhile, the northeastern part of the County of Provence had become de facto independent under the Count of Forcalquier.
 In 1193, Alfonso II of Provence married Gersande of Sabran, granddaughter of William II, Count of Forcalquier, which enabled the County of Provence to recover the southern part of the County of Forcalquier, while the northern part of this county, around Gap and Embrun, came under the suzerainty of the Dauphiné.
 This explains the presence of the dolphin emblem in the current coat of arms of the Provence-Alpes-Côte d’Azur region.

 During this period, the County of Orange, a vassal of Provence, was elevated to a principality in 1181.